 - Freeze and Grate Your Butter: I know it sounds/feels funny, but I definitely recommend freezing your butter.
-Just stick it in the fridge the night before or a few hours before making the scones.
+Just stick it in the freezer the night before or a few hours before making the scones.
 You can then chop the butter into cubes or grate it using the large holes of a box grater.
 Place the butter back into the freezer for at least 15 minutes after grating it.

 - Chill the Scones Before Baking: Mixing, shaping the dough will cause it to warm up a bit.
 After shaping and cutting the scones, pop them on a baking sheet and chill for at least 15 minutes before baking.

-- 2 cups flour, plus more for work surface
+- 2 cups flour plus more for work surface

 - 3 and 1/2 teaspoons baking powder